AengusBl/signs-of-self-dsfsft35/README.md

 ### 1.1 Background

 We are three data science bootcamp students who had two weeks to put together a data project and a presentation to pitch our "product" to a jury.
+The result is a french-language web app that takes in a user's answers to 8 questions and returns a set of Big-5/OCEAN personality scores, alongside a description of the scores and some advice.

+See our BIG5_project_roadmap.ipynb file for more.

 ### 1.2 Description